aleph-im/pyaleph/docs/index.rst

 .. note::

     This documentation is under construction.
-Please get in touch if you find any with the documentation or of you would like to contribute.
+Please get in touch if you find any issue with the documentation or if you would like to contribute.

 Contents
 ========